jdaniel01/mypycode/README.md

 # mypycode (In-Depth Initiation into Python3)

 I learned Python3 a bit in bootcamp but received an opportunity to give it a closer look under a guided program.
 I'm thankful for the gift and will make sure it is put to good use.
 Let's see what I can learn.
+I will be focusing on the use of vim to modify files and Github for my SCM.

 ## Getting Started